Juggy Murray

 Juggy Murray (November 24, 1923 – February 8, 2005) was an American record label owner, producer and singer-songwriter.
 He co-founded Sue Records which launched the career of Ike & Tina Turner.
 Subsidiary labels under the Sue were Symbol, Broadway, Eastern and Crackerjack.
-Murray recorded artists, including Don Covay, Jimmy McGriff, Inez Foxx, and Baby Washington, as well as releasing solo records.
+Murray recorded artists Don Covay, Jimmy McGriff, Inez Foxx, and Baby Washington, as well as releasing solo records.

 Life and career

 Murray was born in Charleston, South Carolina and raised in Hell's Kitchen in Manhattan.
 His nickname, "Juggy", derived from his near-blind grandfather, who would ask Murray to bring his favorite jug and fill it up with liquor.

 Murray worked in real estate in Harlem before he and producer Bobby Robinson co-founded Sue Records in 1957.
 Initially, they intended to sell R&B music to the African American community in New York, but in 1958 with "Itchy Twitchy Feeling" by Bobby Hendricks was a Top 40 hit on the Billboard Hot 100.